WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Methodology

 \subsection{WARBERT Architecture}

-Figure~\ref{fig:arc} shows the overall architecture of WARBERT.
-WARBERT consists of two main components, named WARBERT(R) and WARBERT(M).

-WARBERT(R) treats API recommendation as a multi-label classification problem.
-Each possible API is a label.
-WARBERT(M) treats API recommendation as a retrieval process, assuming that both the descriptions of the mashup and the descriptions of the candidate APIs are expressed in the same semantic space.
-The semantic feature vectors generated from the mashup descriptions or the API descriptions are input into a classifier.
-The classifier determines the probability of the mashup calling the API.

-BERT computes word embeddings from all words of the sentence, it captures semantic and generate contextual embeddings.
-With dual-component feature fusion, WARBERT(R) grasps more semantic features.
-With attention comparison, WARBERT(M) gives greater attention to discriminative words in API descriptions considering the mashup description.
-For the hierarchical architecture, WARBERT(R) functions as a filter to generate potential API candidates based on its predictions, while WARBERT(M) matches these candidates with the mashup.
+Figure~\ref{fig:frame} shows the overall framework of WARBERT, Figure~\ref{fig:arch} illustrates the detailed architecture of its two components and Table~\ref{tab:notation} summarizes the key notations used in the model.
+WARBERT consists of WARBERT(R) and WARBERT(M).
+WARBERT(R) treats API recommendation as a multi-label classification problem, where each API corresponds to a label.
+It employs dual-component feature fusion to combine complementary semantic representations for richer encoding.
+WARBERT(M) treats API recommendation as a retrieval process, concatenating mashup and API descriptions as a joint input to enable attention-based comparison that highlights functionally relevant terms.
+Both components adopt BERT as the backbone since BERT captures rich semantic and generate contextual embeddings.
+In the hierarchical architecture, WARBERT(R) functions as a filter to select potential API candidates, and WARBERT(M) then performs fine-grained matching between the mashup and these candidates.
 The final matching result is a weighted average of the API relevance score vector predicted by WARBERT(R) and the mashup API similarity score vector predicted by WARBERT(M).
-Ultimately, we rank and choose the top-$N$ APIs with the highest match scores and present them to the developer as a set of recommended APIs.
+Ultimately, we rank and choose the top-$N$ APIs with the highest match scores as the recommended set.